 In addition to being providing fantastic dip pen practice, calligraphy medallions make mail art sing!
 I love using it on the front of envelopes, as shown on the Flourish Formal envelope pictured below.

 Calligraphy medallions also are awesome on the back of envelopes.
 Remember, if you’re writing with white ink, you can use a white pencil to make guidelines.

 In addition to mail art, calligraphy medallions would make a beautiful addition to gift tags, stickers, and sketchbook pages.
 I heartily encourage you to try making one — they’re gorgeous and addictive!
-If you like making this calligraphy medallion, you’ll definitely do well with the equally intricate Not Your Average Calligraphy Drills, which also require good hand-eye coordination.
+If you like making this calligraphy medallion, you’ll definitely do well with the Birds & Botanicals Calligraphy Medallions Worksheet — give it a shot. 🙂

 I’d like to thank Nina Tran for posting the original calligraphy medallion video on Instagram.
 Again, you can see that by clicking here!
 I believe the concept for this calligraphy medallion came from Pat Blair, so many thanks go to her as well.
 And — of course — thank you for reading the TPK blog!
 It’s always my pleasure to have you here.